 I Appreciate You!

 I want to hear your stories.
 I want to know how else I can help you.
 I want the Skeptic Meditations experience to be our experience, together.
-That’s how we all learn and grow together, including me.
+That’s how we learn and grow together.

 I do my best to respond to comments and emails.
-I treat everyone equally.
+I try to treat everyone fairly.
 (Here’s our communication Policies).
-Let me know if I can help or if you have any suggestions.
+Let me know if I can help or if you have suggestions.
 Best wishes with your journey and explorations.